lgbouma/eres21/content/faq.md

 majority of the scientific talks will be given by postdocs and PhD students.
 The scientific discussion will also be driven by junior scientists.
 Although most of the time will be devoted to scientific talks, the organizing committee is also planning a few panel discussions on professional development topics.

-For participants who do not give talks, we are entertaining two additional options.
-The first is to hold a virtual poster session, within a virtual conference hall.
-The second is round-robin meet-and-greets in small breakout groups, with the opportunity to present and discuss a single result.
-You can express your preference in the registration form.
+A poster session will also be held, within a virtual conference hall.

 ## Will it be just postdocs and PhD students?
 Senior researchers and undergraduates are also encouraged to register and